naschorr/hawking/README.md

 - **stupid_question_subreddits** - Array of Strings - An array of subreddit names to pull questions from, should be an array of length of at least one.

 #### Analytics Configuration
-- **boto_enable** - Boolean - Indicate that you want the bot to upload analytics to an Amazon AWS resource.
+- **database_enable** - Boolean - Indicate that you want the bot to upload analytics to an Amazon AWS resource.
-- **boto_credentials_file_path** - String - Path to your AWS credentials file, if it's not being picked up automatically.
+- **database_credentials_file_path** - String - Path to your AWS credentials file, if it's not being picked up automatically.
 If empty, this will be ignored.
-- **boto_resource** - String - The AWS boto-friendly resource to upload to.
+- **database_resource** - String - The AWS boto-friendly resource to upload to.
 (I've only tried DynamoDB, but I'm fairly sure AWS' other storage resources would work if you wanted to tweak the code).
-- **boto_region_name** - String - The AWS region of your chosen boto_resource.
+- **database_region_name** - String - The AWS region of your chosen `database_resource`.
+- **database_detailed_table_name** - String - The name of the table to insert detailed, temporary data into.
-- **boto_table_name** - String - The name of the table to insert into.
+- **database_anonymous_table_name** - String - The name of the table to insert anonymized, long term data into.
-- **boto_primary_key** - String - The primary key of your chosen table.
+- **database_primary_key** - String - The primary key of the above tables.
+- **database_detailed_table_ttl_seconds** - Integer - The number of seconds before a record in the detailed table should be automatically removed via the DynamoDB TTL service.

 ## Lastly...
 Also included are some built-in phrases from [this masterpiece](https://www.youtube.com/watch?v=1B488z1MmaA).
 Check out the `Phrases` section in the `\help` screen.
 You should also take a look at my dedicated [hawking-phrases repository](https://github.com/naschorr/hawking-phrases).
 It's got a bunch of phrase files that can easily be put into your phrases folder for even more customization.